copart-internship/copart-internship.github.io/index.md

 6. Code must have README.md
 7. Code must have comments - We cannot read your mind.
 8. You dont need to complete the problem.
 Make an effort.
-9. Individual contributions musy be clearly explained
+9. Individual contributions must be clearly explained

 - - -